intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 #### Update `settings.yml`

-In the `settings.yml` file inside the `ragtest` folder, add the configuration `request_timeout: 1800.0` for llm.
+In the `settings.yml` file inside the `ragtest` folder, add the configuration `request_timeout: 1800.0` for `llm`.
 Besides, if you would like to use LLMs or embedding models other than `mistral` or `nomic-embed-text`, you are required to update the `settings.yml` in `ragtest` folder accordingly:
 >
 > ```yml
 > llm:
 >   api_key: ${GRAPHRAG_API_KEY}
 >   type: openai_chat
->   model: mistral # change it to the LLM from Ollama model library as you want
+>   model: mistral # change it accordingly if using another LLM
 >   model_supports_json: true
->   request_timeout: 1800.0 # Add this configuratio.
-You could also increase the request_timeout.
+>   request_timeout: 1800.0 # add this configuration; you could also increase the request_timeout
 >   api_base: http://localhost:11434/v1
 >
 > embeddings: